-CR: 9/22/86 amended AC: 2/6/89 amended AC: 12/7/92 amended AC: 05/19/2010
+CR: 9/22/86 amended AC: 2/6/89 amended AC: 12/7/92

-Policies for Part-Time Students
+Appendix 17: Policies for Part-Time Students

 1. Each school is entitled to decide whether or not to admit part-time students.

 For a school that decides to admit part-time students, part-time degree-seeking students must be subject to the same admission criteria and curriculum requirements as their full-time counterparts.